cdmcmahon/swift-case-paths/README.md

 Case paths bring the power and ergonomics of key paths to enums!

+### Note

+This is a fork I made adding a get-only case path subscript.
+The maintainers [decided not to include it, at least for the time being](https://github.com/pointfreeco/swift-case-paths/pull/1) but I still like it and find it to make this much easier to use, so I'm keeping it around for the time being.

 ## Motivation

 Swift endows every struct and class property with a [key path](https://developer.apple.com/documentation/swift/swift_standard_library/key-path_expressions).